Cinque Terre’s Most Beloved Hiking Path Fully Reopens After More Than a Decade

 The new Via dell’Amore—what visitors can expect

-The newly reopened short stretch of Via dell’Amore is a glimpse at an entirely new Lover’s Lane and coastal cliffside where environmental integration, safety, and preservation are top priorities.
+The newly reopened stretch of Via dell’Amore is a completely restored Lover’s Lane and coastal cliffside where environmental integration, safety, and preservation are top priorities.
 Beginning in January 2021, specialized rock workers were flown in via helicopters to block the rocks above and below the route with steel mesh for nearly 28,000 square feet of rockfall barriers.
-An artificial tunnel that provides subterranean support for the path has been extended, and down below a 574-foot breakwater is being built to prevent erosion from high seas.
+An artificial tunnel that provides subterranean support for the path has been extended, and down below is a 574-foot breakwater to prevent erosion from high seas.

 Along the cliffs, more than 8,800 plants have been reintroduced to reinforce the natural landscape, and the new Via dell’Amore has pigmented concrete designed to be visually and architecturally compatible with the natural environment—the colors and design blend in with the rocks.
 A geotechnical monitoring system that keeps track of rock movement has been installed to provide advance warning for any critical situations that could lead to landslides.